bnowakow/dockerflix/README.md

 Once the Dockerflix image has been built, just run it using:
-`docker run -d -p 80:80 -p 443:443 --name dockerflix trick77/dockerflix`
+`docker run -d -p 80:80 -p 443:443 --name dockerflix trick77/dockerflix` or run
+`docker run -d -p 80:80 -p 443:443 -p 53:53/udp --name dockerflix bnowakow/dockerflix`
+only if you KNOW what you're doing

 Make sure TCP ports 80 and 443 on your VPS are not in use by some other software like a pre-installed web server.
 Check with `netstat -tulpn` when in doubt.
 Make sure both ports are accessible from the outside if using an inbound firewall on the VPS server.